cs50nestm/cs50labs/operators/README.md

 However, this is not storing the resulting value of `30` in anything.
 The value of `a` is not changed.
 It's value is just used as part of this calculation.

-If we wanted to store the result of this calculation in a new integer variable, `b`, we would write
+If we wanted to store the result of this calculation in a new integer variable, `b`, we could write:

 ```c
 int b = a * 3;
 ```

-If we wanted to change the variable, `a` to be equal to 3 times itself, we could write
+We could instead change the value of `a` to be equal to 3 times itself as follows:

 ```c
 a = a * 3;